 The World Health Organization estimates that about 180,000 people die from fires every year.
-Couple this with the fact that bushfires are quite common in Australia and it’s easy to see why it’s so important to employ measures like fire safety audits and put safety precautions in place to reduce risks.
+Couple this with the fact that bushfires are quite common in Australia and it’s easy to see why it’s so important to employ Essential Fire Safety Measures (EFSM) like fire safety audits and put safety precautions in place to reduce risks.

 Why Is Fire Safety So Important?

-8 Essential Fire Safety Measures That Reduce Fire Risk
+8 Essential Fire Safety Measures (EFSM) That Reduce Fire Risk

-A building cannot be considered safe if it has no fire safety measures.
+A building cannot be considered safe if it has none of the essential fire safety measures (EFSM).
 A fire can start at any time and place, so fire safety should always be second nature to everyone involved.
 To be truly prepared, here are eight essential fire safety measures to always keep in mind:

 - Install smoke alarms.